ben594/align/TUTORIAL.md

    > Unlike `wishlist_add()`, the majority of your endpoints may be
      ready-only (like `wishlist()`) and therefore can use the simpler `GET` request method (which is the default).

-Those requests can encode additional input parameters (if any) by appending them to the end of the URL like this: `?param1=value1&param2=value2`.
-     You don't need to worry about these details though, because Flask supports automatic encoding of these via `url_for()` and the endpoint functions will have their function arguments set automatically.
+   > With the `GET` request method, you can in fact encode additional
+     parameters beyond those you declare with the patterned URL decoration.
+     These will be automatically encoded by `url_for()` as a suffix of the URL, like `?paramX=valueX&paramY=valueY`.
+You don't need to worry about these details though; in your endpoint code, you can simply retrieve these extra parameter values using `request.args.get('paramX')`, where `request` is a built-in Flask object (to gain access, just do `from flask import request` at the beginning of your Python file).

+   > With the `POST` request method, you unfortuantely cannot encode
+     additional parameters as a URL suffix as with `GET`.
+We will see how to pass complex HTML form data through `POST` later.

    What if adding the item fails (e.g., the product id is non-existent)?
 You can redirect it to an error page, for example.